Display Patient Information Leaflets

 Basic Anatomy

-Treatment is dependent upon the type of fracture you have.
-You will be followed up in fracture clinic and may be referred to Physiotherapy Outpatients for on-going management
+It is important to keep your leg elevated when at rest to reduce swelling.
+You will be followed up in fracture clinic and may be referred to Physiotherapy Outpatients for on-going management.

 Daily activities

 You may find certain activities difficult due to pain, or reduced mobility.
-The Occupational Therapist can support you by assessing you for equipment to make tasks easier.
-Equipment needed can be provided for discharge from hospital.
+The Occupational Therapist (OT) can support you by assessing you for equipment to make tasks easier.
+Equipment needed can be provided on discharge from hospital.

 Was this page helpful?